lacework/lacework-agent-releases/README.md

 # Lacework Agent Releases
 This Lacework agent GitHub site provides the officially supported Lacework agent releases.
 From this site, you can download and install Lacework agent releases.

+# Lacework Agent Documentation
+For the Lacework Agent Documentation such as information about supported operating systems, how to configure the agent, agent features, Workload dossiers, AWS Fargate, and more, see [Lacework for Workload Security](https://support.lacework.com/hc/en-us/categories/360001044834-Lacework-for-Workload-Security).

 # Releases
 In the right frame, click **Releases** to view all the available agent releases.
 Under the **Assets**, all the release download files are listed.
 These download files contain the agent installers.
 In addition, each release contains a direct link to the specific agent release notes and the ```docker pull``` command for pulling down a Lacework docker install image.